 Along with the equipment for nitration, sulphitation, drying and granulation, MEISSNER offers complete TNT plants also including an acid reconcentration plant and a waste water regeneration plant.
 The MEISSNER TNT process is characterized by the application of the countercurrent principle from one nitration step to the other, each nitration step constituting a separate unit, though.
 As a consequence, the qualities of the intermediate products Mononitrotoluene and Dinitrotoluene as well as of the product 2,4,6-Trinitrotoluene meet the high demands of military uses.

-... for Nitrocellulose, HMX/RDX, Nitropenta, Nitroglycerine, Nitroglycols, Dynamite and Propellants are:
+... for Nitrocellulose, HMX/RDX, Nitropenta, Nitroglycerine and Nitroglycols are:

 Tel. +49 - 221 - 37 92-0

 Octogen, presently the most powerful high-efficiency explosive, is produced from Hexamethylenetetramine according to the Acetic Acid process, and is used for special military purposes.

 Hexogen can be produced either by the Acetic Acid process or according to the conventional Nitric Acid process, and is mostly processed to Compound B.

 Nitropenta, a Nitric Acid ester of Pentaerythritol, is obtained by the Nitric Acid process.
 Apart from military applications, Nitropenta is mainly used in the civil explosives industry to be processed to detonating cords, and it is an essential component of detonating caps.

 MEISSNER supplies complete plants for these explosives using the processes mentioned above, as well as plants for their further processing to Compound B, Octol, plastic explosives, etc.

 Nitroglycerin and NitroglycolsNG, DNG, DEGDN, TEGDN